Ticks Don't Die Over Winter? Well, that "Ticks" me Off!

 Life stages of the three most common ticks in WNY.
 Chart from the Cornell IPM Program.
 Click to enlarge.

 What cold winters do, however, is slow the spread of ticks into new ranges.
 In WNY, we commonly see the American dog tick, blacklegged tick, and lone star tick.
 The distribution maps below show the estimated distribution (shown in yellow) and established distribution (shown in red).
-The estimated distributions are likely that the ticks are living, but an established population has not yet been found.
+The estimated distribution areas are classified as such because while ticks live there, an established population has not yet been found.
 The red areas indicate where an established population has been found.
 Cold winters limit those established populations from migrating to other regions as quickly as they would in warmer winters or winters that have extended warm seasons on either shoulder.

 Distribution ranges of the the three common ticks in WNY, courtesy of the CDC.
 Click to enlarge.